FORMATIONS (TO&E), PART 10

 World War II: Coastal Troops

-All these units were similar as the infantry units of Finnish Army and in total their manpower was around 8,600 men.
+These Winter War era units included:Structurally all these units were similar as the normal infantry units of Finnish Army and in total their manpower was around 8,600 men.
 As Winter War was fought during very cold winter the need for coastal troops was quite limited until the sea froze in such extent, that the ice could be crossed with motor vehicles and tanks.
 During the last weeks of the war Finnish coastal troops took part to battles in Hanko/Hango/Gangut Peninsula and Viipurinlahti Gulf.

 When Continuation War begun the situation was quite different than during Winter War.
-It was summer, Soviets now controlled southern coastline of Finnish Gulf and had their naval base in Hanko/Hango in Finnish south coast.
+It was summer, Soviets now partially controlled southern coastline of Finnish Gulf and had their naval base in Hanko/Hango/Gangut Peninsula in Finnish south coast.
 Finnish coastal troops were build as larger and more effective Coastal Brigades, which included:

-However, one important element had been forgotten and left off - lightly armed infantry capable for offensive operations!
-Once the battles begun this mistake became obvious within a week and Navy HQ started fixing it by establishing Coastal Strike Companies, which had equipment suitable for this use.
-The Coastal Strike Companies soon proved too little for there tasks so in after another week or so uniting them as Coastal Strike Battalions begun.
+However, one important element had still been forgotten and left off - lightly armed infantry capable for offensive operations!
+Once the battles begun this mistake became obvious within a week and Navy Headquarters started fixing it by establishing Coastal Strike Companies (Iskukomppania), which had equipment (boats) suitable for this use.
+The Coastal Strike Companies soon proved too little for their tasks and commanding this sort separate companies too difficult.
+So just in after another week or so, Navy HQ started uniting them to create more powerful and easier operate with Coastal Strike Battalions (Iskupataljoona).
 Typical Finnish coastal defence of Continuation War era had combination of these units supporting and protecting each other.
-The combination of troops usually had been combined as Sector or Fort, which had its own HQ commanding these units.
+The combination of troops usually had been combined as Sector (Lohko) or Fort (Linnake, which had its own HQ commanding the units it contained.
 Below are tables of organisation for some of these units.
-However, the actual sizes and organisations of coastal units varied considerably, so some of these cannot be seen more then guidelines.
+However, the actual sizes and organisations of coastal units varied considerably, so some of these cannot be seen more than guidelines.
 Especially coastal infantry units had huge variation: Year 1944 some of them still had TO&E resembling the 1941 Coastal Strike Company, while others were similar to ordinary Infantry Companies and Battalions - and some coastal infantry units were somewhere in between.
-Notice that weaponry used in coastal troops varied more than in frontline infantry units.
+Notice that also weaponry used in coastal troops varied more than in frontline infantry units.

 Transport equipment used by coastal troops varied.
-Finnish military had no actual landing crafts.
-VMV-patrol boats of the navy transported them in some occasions and when larger transport was needed gunboats and other ships were used.
-Typically used coastal infantry transport was mix of various motor boats capable transporting 1 - 2 squads of infantry.
-Most typical type of these motor boats were open fishing boats.
-Maximum speed of these boats varied considerably, but was typically very modest by military standards of that day and since they operated in units, usually the pace was set by the slowest boat.
-At least in theory each of these boats were to have a water-cooled Maxim medium machinegun on its bow.
+Finnish military had no actual purpose-build landing crafts during World War 2.
+VMV-patrol boats of the Navy transported them in some occasions and when larger transport was needed gunboats and other ships were used.
+However typical coastal infantry transport was mix of various motor boats each capable transporting 1 - 2 squads of infantry.
+The mixed variety of these boats was mainly explained by them being civilian boats pressed to military use during the war.
+Most typical type of these motor boats was open fishing boat.
+As to be expected maximum speed of used boats varied considerably, but was typically very modest by military standards of that day and since they operated in units, usually the pace was set by the slowest boat.
+At least in theory each of these boats was to have a water-cooled Maxim medium machinegun on its bow.
+In some instances when motor boats were not available Finnish coastal infantry even had to rely using rowing boats.
+In some occasions also canoes were used, but apparently usually only for reconnaissance.

 Coastal Strike Company (Coastal Infantry Company), 1941: